-Dana Point Marina Inn is within walking distance to Doheny State beach.
+Dana Point Marina Inn is within walking distance of Doheny State beach.
 There’s a pool, a fitness center, a hot tub, and an event space.
 Some rooms have kitchenettes, and some have a mini-fridge and a microwave.
-Enjoy free Wi-Fi and daily continental breakfast at this marina-side pet-friendly hotel.
+Enjoy complimentary Wi-Fi and daily continental breakfast at this marina-side pet-friendly hotel.

 Holiday Inn Express Newport Beach, an IHG Hotel

 With easy access to the airport, the Holiday Inn Express Newport Beach makes a terrific choice for business or leisure travel.
 Rooms have a mini-fridge, a microwave, a coffee maker, and free Wi-Fi.
 There’s a business center, a fitness center, and a pool.

 See Related: Amazing Resorts & Hotels With Animals On-Site

 Stately palm trees greet guests as they arrive a the Westin Anaheim Resort.
 A fitness center, seven restaurants and bars, meeting and event rooms, an outdoor pool, a hot tub, and a sun terrace.

 Some guest rooms have separate seating and dining areas.
 For the ultimate theme park experience, book a room with views of Disney’s California Adventure Park.

 Located near Disneyland and the Anaheim Convention Center, Wyndham Anaheim offers an outdoor pool, a hot tub, a fitness center, a business center, meeting rooms, a restaurant, and a bar.